-e, vibrant Intent: To provide a variety of l serving housing choices, in small-tomedium footprint, medium-tohigh density Building Types, d civic uses, which reinforce the walkable tion, and smallnature of the neighborhood, int, mediumsupport neighborhood-serving uilding Types. retail and service uses adjacent to this zone, and support public transportation alternatives.
+Intent: To provide a variety of housing choices, in small-tomedium footprint, medium-tohigh density Building Types, which reinforce the walkable ion, and smallnature of the neighborhood, support neighborhood-serving retail and service uses adjacent to this zone, and support public transportation alternatives.
 An Open Sub-Zone provides the same building form but allows for a more diverse mix of uses.